barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 do_something(1u8,2u32);
 ```

-Our goal is to make the compiler compile the code only if our two types
+Our goal is to make the compiler accept the code only if our two types
-`T` and `U` have the same size and otherwise emit an error message.
+`T` and `U` have the same size and emit an error message otgerwise.
-The compiler knows the sizes of the types `T` and `U` so it
+The compiler knows the size of a (sized) type at compiletime.
+That's why it
-should be simple enough to find a solution to enforce identical size at compile time,
+should be simple enough to find a solution that enforces identical size at compile time,right?
-right?
 Right?

 # Using Associated Constants